BSC2085C

 Description

-This course includes basic anatomical and directional terminology; fundamental concepts and principles of cell biology; histology; the integumentary, skeletal, muscular, and nervous systems; special senses; and the endocrine system.
-Within Anatomy and Physiology I, these topics may or may not be covered in the sequence listed.
+This course is the first part of a two-semester sequence in which students examine human anatomy and physiology through a systems approach based on the interaction between form and function, from the microscopic components of cells and tissues to the organismal level.
+Emphasis is placed on histology and the integumentary, skeletal, muscular, and nervous system and the endocrine system.
 This course includes hands-on dissection of animal specimens and/or organs.
 Dissection and experimentation are essential tools for studying the anatomy and physiology of biological specimens and are required practices in appropriate laboratory courses in the biological sciences department.

 Prerequisites